LibreMacro/Library/manual_en.md

 AnimateFontSize("Sheet1","A1", 10, 16, 6, 60)
 ```

-In this example, cell A1 on "Sheet1" will animate from size 10 to size 16, in 6 steps, with a 60 ms delay per step.
+In this example, cell A1 in "Sheet1" will animate from size 10 to size 16, in 6 steps, with a 60 ms delay.

 #### AnimateFontColor
 Animates **font color** (interpolating between two colors).